 We will arrange to meet with you, or plan a phone conference, to go over everything you are submitting for the project.

-Thank you for choosing Cambria Books.
+Thank you for choosing Cambria Publishing.
 We look forward to working with you and producing your book.

 If you would like further advice please don’t hesitate to contact us